javaee/jms-spec/pages/JMS20MeansLessCode.md

 **JMS 2.0**

-A new method <tt>getBody</tt> allows you to extract the body from the <tt>Message</tt> without the need to cast it to the appropriate subtype first.
+A new method `getBody` allows you to extract the body from the `Message` without the need to cast it to the appropriate subtype first.
 This is particularly handy for ObjectMessages, as it avoids a double cast to extract the object payload

  public void onMessage(Message m){
     MyObject myObj = m.getBody(MyObject.class);